byarbrough/ai-hardware/README.md

 ## Using for class

 Browsing the website will show *most* of the content.
-The Jupyter Notebooks can be easily opened in Google Colab with the launch button:rocket: at the top right of the page.
+The Jupyter Notebooks can be easily opened in Google Colab with the launch button :rocket: at the top right of the page.
 But there are a few lessons where there is additional code outside of the Jupyter Notebooks.
 In those instances, you can do any one of the following:

 1. Shallow clone of the repository, using the `--depth 1` flag.